falyx/prompts/README.md

 prompts
 =======
-A few prompts I made for use in Linux.
+A few prompts I made for use in Bash.

 Installation
 ============